simoncozens/fonts-and-layout/features.md

     $ hb-shape --features="-kern" TTXTest-Regular.otf 'AB'
     [A=0+580|B=1+618]

-As you see in this case, the advance width of the "A" is back to 580 units, because the kerning is not being applied here.
+As you see in this case, the advance width of the "A" is back to 580 units, because the `ab` kern pair is not being applied in this case.

 ### Glyph classes